hailey123/timer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/hailey123/timer/badge.svg?branch=master)](https://coveralls.io/github/hailey123/timer?branch=master)

 # Timer
 This cross-platform desktop timer consists of two repeating segments: a work segment and a break segment.
 It sits on your desktop and in the task bar so you can easily view the current countdown time while working on your computer.
-It is built with [Electron](https://electronjs.org) and [React](https://reactjs.org).
+It is built with [Electron](https://electronjs.org) and [React](https://reactjs.org) ([create-react-app](https://github.com/facebook/create-react-app)).

-## Install
+## Development
 1. Clone this repository
-1. `npm install` in the root directory
+2. `npm install` in the root directory

-## Run

-### Development mode
-Development mode uses [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to serve static assets to the electron app and enable hot reloading of React components.
-1. In one terminal, start the dev server: `npm run start`
+3. In one terminal, start the dev server: `npm run start`
-1. In another terminal, run the electron app: `npm run electron:dev`
+4. In another terminal, run the electron app: `npm run electron:dev`

-### Production mode
-1. Generate a build in the **build/** directory: `npm run build`
-1. Run the electron app: `npm run electron`
+5. To run tests: `npm test`.
+To see a coverage report: `npm run test:coverage`

+To generate a production build of the React client, do `npm run build`.
+This can then be tested with electron via `npm run electron`.